 If you need to interrupt your registration for an undetermined period of time, you must withdraw from the University and inform the MBA Program Office of your plans.
-A student previously registered in the MBA program who has withdrawn and/or failed to maintain continuous enrollment, but who wishes later to resume his or her studies must file a request for reinstatement to the Graduate School.
+A student previously registered in the MBA program who has withdrawn and/or failed to maintain for reinstatement to the Graduate School.
 Requests are reviewed and approved by the department following the same procedures as those for new applicants.
 An application for reinstatement carries no preference and is treated in the same manner as an application for initial admission, including the requirement of a non-refundable reinstatement fee.